jeffpar/pcjs/software/pcx86/sys/dos/microsoft/6.22/index.md

 ### Directory of MS-DOS 6.22 (1.44M Supp)

-     Volume in drive A is SUPPDISK1
+     Volume in drive A is SUPPDISK  1
      Directory of A:\

     ADOS     CFG        61   5-31-94   6:22a